AdobeDocs/experience-platform.en/help/ingestion/data-management-best-practices.md

 ## License usage entitlements {#license-usage-entitlements}

-When you license Platform, you are provided with two license usage entitlements:
+When you license Platform, you are provided with license usage entitlements that vary depending on SKU:

 **[!DNL Addressable Audience]** - the total number of customer profiles that you can create in Platform, including both known and pseudonymous profiles.